texadactyl/rpi_clock/README.md

 I used a Raspberry Pi 2.
 It would not be terribly difficult to modify the rpi_clock.py Python 3 script to employ

 * Another touch-screen display which interfaces with the Raspberry Pi 2 or 3.
-* Another Linux distribution or any O.S. which supports Python 3 and Tk.
+* Another Linux distribution or any O.S. which supports Python 3, JSON, and Tk.

 LICENSING